asherkraut/DH150/assignment04/README.md

 **User Data**

-Please find the recording of the interview here.
+The raw footage from the interview can be found here.

-The transcription of the interview can be found here.
+My transcription of this interview can be found here.